Anti-abortion groups look to update 1849 Wisconsin ban, including life-of-mother exception

 Anti-abortion groups in Wisconsin say they’ll work with lawmakers next year to pass legislation that will update or replace the state’s 1849 abortion ban, which led doctors across Wisconsin to stop providing abortions on Friday after the Supreme Court struck down the landmark abortion rights decision in Roe v.
 Wade.

-Some Democrats and abortion rights supporters have questioned the validity of a law that had been on the books for 173 years but wasn't enforced due to the Roe decision.
+Democrats and abortion rights supporters have questioned the validity of a law that had been on the books for 173 years but wasn’t enforced due to the Roe decision.
+On Tuesday, Attorney General Josh Kaul brought a lawsuit seeking to have the law nullified.

-The 1849 ban includes an exception when the life of the mother is at stake.
+That ban includes just one exception, for when the life of the mother is at stake.
 Anti-abortion groups want to remove that provision and replace it with a requirement that physicians attempt to save a fetus alongside the mother in such a situation.

 People are also reading…